 |Questions selected||Reports Generated|

 |No ‘Teacher core’ questions||A report summarising all the data|

 |Other questions plus ‘Teacher core’ set||A report summarising all the data and an individual teacher summary report with just the ‘Teacher core’ set|

 A focus on distance education

-Each time a set of course evaluation questionnaires is processed the originals of the questionnaires (if paper-based) and an analysis report is sent to the person who requested the evaluation.
-An additional copy of the analysis report will be sent to the relevant Head of Academic Department as per the policy change approved by the University’s Pro-Vice Chancellors in 2008.
+Each time a set of paper questions are processed an analysis report is sent to the person who requested the evaluation.
+An additional copy of the analysis report will be sent to the relevant dean/head of department as per the policy change approved by the University’s Pro-Vice Chancellors in 2008.
 Course and programme development is a collective responsibility of each department and programme.
 In the rare situation when student questionnaires appear to have been altered inappropriately, they cannot be processed and will be passed to the Head of HEDC and the relevant PVC for advice.